informer.yaml

 refresh | number | Auto-refresh interval in seconds |

 Widget HTML files go in public/widgets/ and are self-contained (inline CSS/JS, no external dependencies).
-They use the same API access as the main app.
+They use the same dependencies: and access: declarations as the main app.

 Complete Example